 Kiwifruit seeds were first brought into New Zealand from China in 1904 by Isabel Fraser who was a teacher hailing from Whanganui.
 At the time, kiwifruit was known by its Chinese name Yang Tao and English names Chinese Gooseberry and Monkey Peach.
 In 1928, New Zealand grower Hayward Wright bred a cultivar of kiwifruit known as 'Hayward'.
-This is still one of the most widely grown green varieties worldwide.
-The first Kiwifruit exports were in 1952, to England.
-The name change to "Kiwifruit" didn't occur until 1959, connecting the fruit to our national bird.
+This is still the most widely grown green variety worldwide.